chris-kc-cheng/ftk-excel/README.md

 # Financial Toolkit in Excel

+## Useful functions
-Excel formulas that implements the most commonly used functions that are frequently used by an investment professional.
+Excel formulas that implements the most commonly used functions by an investment professional.

-User defined functions are written in plain Excel formulas without VBA.
+User defined functions are written in plain Excel formulas as lambda function in named range.
+No VBA is used.

 Functions written so far include:

 1. Trailing Returns